 Normally, sweating is the major mechanism through which the body cools itself.
 But as anyone with sweaty palms knows, that feedback loop isn’t always triggered by heat; anxiety, anger, and embarrassment are just a few of the ways our body gets this feedback loop wrong.

 If you find that sweating is interfering with your activities, you’re not alone.
-Dr. Kenneth Howe points out that nearly 3% of the population shares this condition, with “half of those cases involving the armpits.”
+Nearly 3% of the population shares this condition, with half of those cases involving the armpits.
 When you find you can’t control sweating with antiperspirants, you may begin to seek alternatives.

 For some individuals, excess sweating (hyperhidrosis) can be an annoyance, while for others it can be the sign of a more serious medical condition.
 After ruling out causes such as thyroid problems, diabetes, or even infection, our physicians will work with you to find a solution that works for your lifestyle.